 3.)
 Search the neighbourhood

 Talk to people in the neighbourhood: Neighbours in the area, especially other pet guardians, may know the pet you found.
-Talking with people may help you find the guardian without the animal having to go to the shelter.
+Talking with people may help you find the guardian without the animal having to go to an animal centre.
 If you found the animal in a yard or in front of a residence, knock on the door of that home and kindly ask if it’s their pet or if they know the guardian.

 Put up posters: Create your own eye-catching poster or make one for free with the BC SPCA Pet Search.
 Include a photo, description of the animal, where it was found, and a contact phone number.
 Post these in as many places as possible near where the animal was found (grocery and corner stores; local parks; telephone poles).

 4.)
-Contact your local BC SPCA shelter or animal control
+Contact your local BC SPCA animal centre or animal control

 Report the animal as found.
 Let them know if you are willing to hold onto the animal until the guardian comes forward.
 If you’re unable to hold on to the animal, please contact our BC SPCA Animal Helpline at 1-855-622-7722 for direction on where to take the animal.